The Egregious Guide to Classic Resto Shaman

 In theory, crits add a lot of value to your heals.
 However, because of overhealing, this theoretical throughput is higher than reality.
 Overhealing disproportionately impacts larger heals, making crits especially vulnerable.
 One positive caveat for Resto Shaman is that the second and third bounces of Chain Heal are less likely to overheal, compensating somewhat for this downside of crit.

 One final point about crit: the talent Ancestral Healing.
-This armor buff is extremely important to keep up on the tanks.
-Thankfully Priests also provide this buff from their critical heals.
+This armor buff is extremely important to keep up on the tanks and can offer good mitigation for melee damage.
+Thankfully Priests also provide this buff from their critical heals and will likely carry the majority of the applications on your tanks.

 Spirit is often underrated.
 Contrary to popular opinion, it has situational value for Resto Shaman.
 It provides a relatively large amount of regen, but only outside the 5 second rule.
 During periods of chain casting, Spirit contributes nothing to a Resto Shaman.
 Depending on the fight there may be more or less opportunity to spend time outside the 5 second rule.